-- (1) In carrying out its functions, the Regulator may- - (a) have regard to regional or international developments in the field of economic regulation of transport; and
+39. (1) In carrying out its functions, the Regulator may-

-- (b) consult any person, organisation or institution with regard to any matter. - (2) In respect to a particular matter within its jurisdiction or responsibility, the Regulator may exercise its responsibility by way of an agreement contemplated in Section 41(11)(c). - (3) The Regulator, after consultation with the Minister, may issue directives relating to the functions of the Regulator, including- - (a) forms; - (b) time periods; - (c) information required; - (d) filing fees; - (e) access to confidential information; and - (f) manner and form of participation in Regulator procedures. - (4) The remuneration and benefits of- - (a) the Chief Executive Officer and other Executive Officers, must be determined by the Board, after consultation with the Minister; and - (b) any other staff of the Regulator, must be determined by the Chief Executive Officer, in accordance with the remuneration policy approved by the Board.
+- (a) have regard to regional or international developments in the field of economic regulation of transport; and - (b) consult any person, organisation or institution with regard to any matter. - (2) In respect to a particular matter within its jurisdiction or responsibility, the Regulator may exercise its responsibility by way of an agreement contemplated in 35 section 43(11)(c). - (3) The Regulator, after consultation with the Minister, may issue directives relating to the functions of the Regulator, including- - (a) forms; - (b) time periods;

+- (c) information required; - (d) filing fees; - (e) access to confidential information; and - (f) manner and form of participation in Regulator procedures. - (4) The remuneration, benefits and conditions of employment of-